 as an access road for maintenance vehicles.
 The drainage

-ditch is dredged twice every year.
+ditch is dredged several times every year.

 The drainage ditches here are dredged twice a year which helps to make sure they work properly.
 Dredging has become a major topic in Somerset because abandonment of maintenance has quite possible contributed to the flooding, however the problems with Britain go a lot further than this.
 It's a systematic failure to have built the required infrastructure over decades which has made that country so vulnerable, not just that the dredgers haven't been used recently.
 That this basic maintenance has not been done is a symptom, not the disease.